 Additionally, the owner has the collateral he needs (business cards, brochures, and website) as well as the Bucks Back Program promotion to conduct his grassroots marketing for the portability launch.

-As a marketer, I’ve worked in many business-to-business (B2B) and business to consumer (B2C) spaces.
-For example, I’ve participated in numerous launches for high-budget pharmaceutical products.
+As a marketing agency, we’ve worked in many business-to-business (B2B) and business-to-consumer (B2C) spaces.
+For example, we’ve participated in numerous launches for high-budget pharmaceutical products.
 These generally had a combination of healthcare professional and direct-to-patient (DTP) marketing.
-I was thrilled to participate in a fun(!) business-to-consumer (B2C) launch, working with talented professionals on a unique and engaging product.
+We were thrilled to participate in a fun(!) business-to-consumer (B2C) launch, working with talented professionals on a unique and engaging product.

 Need help with your annual or launch marketing plan?